Summer Law School

 Absolutely brilliant.
 More than anything else, this was a chance to meet like-minded people from all different walks of life.
 The people I met, I hope to stay in contact with for a very long time.
 I wasn’t sure whether I wanted to do law, but this course gave me an insight that actually positively encouraged me to continue working towards law.
 Absolutely brilliant.

 Book a Place

-The cost of the Summer Law School – Part 1 is £390, the cost of the Summer Law School – Part 2 is £390, and the cost of booking both parts together is £700.
+To attend any one part of the Summer Law School the cost is £425, to attend any two parts the cost is £750, to attend all three parts the cost is £1,050.
 Please note that accommodation is not included, and must be arranged independently if required.
 Bookings for any event may be made by individual students or parents or through the school.
-To book a place or places at the Summer Law School, or if you have any further questions, simply call on 0845 519 4827 or email email@example.com, or use the form below.
+To book a place or places at the Summer Law School, or if you have any further questions, simply call on 0845 519 4827 or email firstname.lastname@example.org, or use the form below.